 Pye Flatts Meadows SSSI near Hoylandswaine and Spring, Alderman’s Head and Cox Croft Meadows SSSI, above Langsett, are the most notable examples of species-rich Neutral Grassland in Barnsley.
 Others are found on the slopes and valleys of the Dearne, Dove, Little Don and Don rivers and their tributaries.

-In non-agricultural settings, look out for species-rich Neutral Grassland in church yards, recreational sites, roadside verges etc.
+In non-agricultural settings, species-rich Neutral Grassland can be spotted in church yards, recreational sites, roadside verges etc.

 The soils on which Neutral Grassland is found are generally quite deep and fertile so many areas of this priority habitat have been taken for ploughing and cultivation.
 Those that remain are localised, small and fragmented.